AmandaHJLIS/MarcViiew/README.md

 ## Credits

-- GameTBD for providing game information files.
+GameTDB — for providing Wii game information and metadata.
-- Library of Congress for MARC21 metadata standards.
+Library of Congress — for the MARC 21 bibliographic standards.
-- TC 46 for ISO 2709 standards for bibliographic descriptions, titled Information and documentation—Format for information exchange.
+ISO/TC 46 — for ISO 2709, Information and documentation — Format for information exchange.